glamod/marine_qc/docs/introduction.rst

 :func:`.do_spike_check`
 =======================

+Tests that a sequence of values has unlikely "spikes" in it.

 The spike checks looks for large changes in input value between reports.
 It is based on the spike check implemented by NOAA's IQUAM system.
 It uses the locations and datetimes of the reports to calculate space and time gradients